 The practical component of the course will be assessed continuously and by the end semester practical examination.
-The marks for practical will be based be considered for the final assessment of the Practical component of the course.
+The marks for practical will be based on the Credit Unit allocated for the respective practical.
+Practical Recording will be considered for the final assessment of the Practical component of the course.
 The maximum marks of 10% of the final assessment of the Practical component shall be given to Practical Recording with the consent of the course teacher.
 Oral examinations shall be a component of the practical assessment for certain courses.
 Appropriate assessment procedure/s, the percentage contribution of each assessment, including independent learning, will be determined by the Head of the Department in consultation with the course teacher in agreement with the assessment of Independent Learning.
 The student should attend the examinations of the theory and practical components of a course in the same sitting in order to pass the course.